All Episodes

 Democrat voters just can't make up their minds between Obama and Hillary.

-In Pennsylvania, they denied him victory but spared her defeat.
+In Pennsylvania, they denied him victory, but spared her defeat.

-It'll be the job of the superdelegates to commit political murder.
+It'll be the job of the superdelegates to commit political murder, but will it mean suicide for the party?

 After the confetti has been shaken out of the hair and the party balloons have deflated, what's left from Tuesday's election night is a disturbing message.